Nortank12/deepcool-digital-linux/README.md

 - *If your device is not on the list, you can still run the program and see if it detects it.*

-- *If your device is on the list, please try to check all the features if they work as expected.*
+- *If your device is on the list but untested, please try to check all the features to see if they work as expected.*

 *In any case, you can create an issue or add a comment to an existing one.*